adlnet/CATAPULT/docs/cts/index.markdown

 and you can click it again to hide the course's contents.
 Likewise, you can open and close any blocks inside the course to view their contents.

-The second sections is the Registration Log, and it contains a summary list of events during the test session.
+The second section is the Registration Log, and it contains a summary list of events during the test session.
 In particular, an entry is added to the log each time an AU is launched, with a link to a record of that [AU session](#au-session).